Open-Technology-Foundation/dejavu.ai/webscrape/README.md

 **webscrape [-svqV] url|file**

 Where `file` is an existing local html file,
     OR
   `url` is a url (https://...).

 ## DESCRIPTION
-Wescraper scrapes html code from a url or file, and returns cleaned up text.
+`webscraper` scrapes html code from a url or file, and returns cleaned up text.

 ### Requirements
 For the moment, `webscraper` has only been tested on Ubuntu Linux 22.04.
-Other platforms may require some adjustments (for which, please push to this repository also).
+Other platforms may require some adjustments (push them to this repository).

 ## OPTIONS

 *-s*, *--scraper* [profile]
-:If `profile` not specified, lists available
-scraper profiles.  `profile` defaults to the generic profile if a pre-defined profile is
-not found.
-The profiles json file can be viewed/edited
+: If `profile` not specified, lists available scraper profiles.  `profile` defaults to the generic profile if a pre-defined profile is not found.
+The profiles json file can be viewed/edited at `/usr/share/dejavu.ai/webscrape/scrape_profiles.json`
-at `/usr/share/dejavu.ai/webscrape/scrape_profiles.json`

 *-v*, *--verbose*
 : Increase verbosity.